-Our approach to the Problem of nonlinear Blind Source Separation \eqref{intext:ProblemOfBSS} for stochastic processes can be regarded as a natural extension of Comon's seminal identifiability framework \cite{COM}.
-We therefore briefly recall the main results of said framework as conceptional points of reference.
+Our approach to the problem of nonlinear Blind Source Separation \eqref{intext:ProblemOfBSS} for stochastic processes can be regarded as a natural extension of Comon's identifiability framework \cite{COM}.
+This section briefly recalls the main results of this classical framework as conceptional points of reference.